laserkelvin/PySpecTools/README.md

 2. Probability-based assignment routines - rather than single assignments.
 3. Revamp of codebase - needs a substantial re-organization that will likely result in backwards compatibility breaking.
 4. Additional Cython routines - many functions within `PySpecTools` are fast enough, but we can always go faster 😀
+5. Better abstraction in the `spectra.assignment` modules - need to move a lot of the complicated routines into subclasses (especially for transitions and line lists), although there is a case to be made for a simpler user interface (only have to deal with `LineList`, instead of three subclasses of `LineList`)

 ---